 Looking for freshly roasted coffee in Singapore?
-Here are 15 cafes and roasteries to get high quality blends of coffee from around the world
+Wake up early and drop by these cafes and coffee roasters to get quality blends from around the world

 Head down to the quiet heartlands of Yio Chu Kang and discover this new specialty coffeehouse.
 In this hole-in-the-wall boutique coffee roaster, every cuppa is brewed from beans that they roast themselves.
 Here, you can get aromatic single origin brews or even pick up a pack of its aromatic roasts in 250-gram packages.
 Prodigal Roasters also offers a curated assortment of toothsome sweet delicacies like the miso cheese tart and Rocky Road tart.
 Expect throngs of coffee aficionados and dessert lovers to fill up this cosy space in no time!